Introduction

 Marriage

-In 1850, Walter married Hester Park of Hardington.
-She was the daughter of Edward and Joan Park.
+In 1850, Walter married Hester Park, who also lived at Hardington Marsh.[2]
+She was the daughter of Edward Park, a carpenter.

 Married life at Hardington Marsh

-Walter and Hester lived at Hardington Marsh until about 1890.
-Walter was a farm labourer throughout that time.
-The 1881 census identifies him specifically as a carter.
+Walter and Hester lived at Hardington Marsh until about 1890.[3]
+Walter worked as a farm labourer during this time, and the 1881 census listed him specifically as a carter.
+The 1851 census recorded Hester as a sailcloth weaver.

 In July 1871, John Yeandle, a baker of Yeovil, sued Walter to recover £11 9s 4d, a debt incurred before 1863.
-When the village club “broke” in 1867, Walter paid £2 10s and gave a “note-of-hand” for the balance.
-He maintained that the £2 10s was in settlement of the whole debt and denied owing so much.
-However, the magistrates accepted Yeandle’s account books and ordered Walter to clear the debt by monthly instalments.[1]
+Yeandle claimed that when the village club “broke” in 1867, Walter paid £2 10s and gave a “note-of-hand” for the balance.
+Walter, however, claimed that the £2 10s was a settlement for the entire debt and denied owing any more.
+The judge accepted the accuracy of Yeandle’s account books and ordered Walter to pay off the debt in monthly instalments.[4]

 Death